Alvi van der Merwe: Legacy

 The farm itself takes its name from a low-water bridge constructed by van der Merwe across the Breede River in 1928 to connect his property with the surrounding valley.
-The bridge became known locally as “Alvi’s Drift,” a name that eventually came to identify both the estate and the wines produced there.
+The name Breede (or Bree) derives from the Afrikaans word meaning "wide" or "broad."
+The bridge became known locally as "Alvi's Drift," a name that eventually came to identify both the estate and the wines produced there.